 - Alternative Products: Nebula Genomics offers 30X Whole Genome Sequencing that decodes 100% of your DNA and offers reports on diet and much more!

 GeneFood is a DNA upload and genetic analysis company that uses raw data to create a customized diet report.
 The company does not sell its own DNA test and customers must first have their DNA sequenced with 23andMe, AncestryDNA, or MyHeritage and upload the raw data file to GeneFood.
 The company may also accept DNA data from other companies, such as Nebula Genomics, that decodes your entire DNA.
-This ensures that the genetic variants needed by GeneFood are included in the submission.
+This ensures that the genetic variants GeneFood needs are included in the submission.

 Gene Food analyzes up to 120 genetic factors and a vast range of genes to help customers decide the type of diet that will work best for them.
 It compares your genetic profile to up to 21 diet plans, and after the analysis will show the user the particular diet or range of diet plans that they can go for to get the healthiest version of themselves.